camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

 ### plugin.js main file

 Each plugin must contain a file `app/plugin.js` in the plugins assets directory.
-That file is used to bootstrap the client side plugin and registers it with cockpit.
-It must also declare an [angular module](http://docs.angularjs.org/guide/module) named `cockpit.plugin.$plugin_id` using [ngDefine](https://github.com/Nikku/requirejs-angular-define).
+That file bootstraps the client-side plugin and registers it with cockpit.
+To do so it must declare a [angular module](http://docs.angularjs.org/guide/module) named `cockpit.plugin.$plugin_id` using [ngDefine](https://github.com/Nikku/requirejs-angular-define).

 Without going in all the details here, our plugins `plugin.js` may look like this:

     ngDefine('cockpit.plugin.sample-plugin', function(module) {

       var DashboardController = function($scope, $http, Uri) {

         $http.get(Uri.appUri("plugin://sample-plugin/default/process-instance"))
           .success(function(data) {
             $scope.processInstanceCounts = data;
           });
       };

       DashboardController.$inject = ["$scope", "$http", "Uri"];

       var Configuration = function Configuration(ViewsProvider) {

         ViewsProvider.registerDefaultView('cockpit.dashboard', {
           id: 'process-definitions',
           label: 'Deployed Processes',
           url: 'plugin://sample-plugin/static/app/dashboard.html',
           controller: DashboardController,

           // make sure we have a higher priority than the default plugin
           priority: 12
         });
       };

       Configuration.$inject = ['ViewsProvider'];

       module.config(Configuration);

-      return module;
     });

-The file defines the angular module `cockpit.plugin.sample-plugin` and registers a plugin with the cockpit plugin service (`PluginsProvider#registerDefaultPlugin()`).
+The file defines the angular module `cockpit.plugin.sample-plugin` and registers a plugin with the cockpit plugin service (`ViewsProvider#registerDefaultView()`).

-### HTML View
+### HTML view

 To complete the example, we need to define the HTML file `app/dashboard.html` as a plugin asset: